sigasi/sigasi_insights/content/opinion/emacs/no-vhdl-libraries-emacs-vhdl-mode.md

 libraries.
 Notorious exception is Quartus, which does not support libraries for entities.

-In the this blog post, I’m assuming that the benefits of VHDL libraries are established.
+In the this blog post, I'm assuming that the benefits of VHDL libraries are established.
 If you disagree and you, nor your colleagues, nor your customers, nor your IP vendors, nor any companies you ever intend to acquire, <em>ever</em> use libraries at all, feel free to skip the rest